 Describe how you will assess customer satisfaction.

-H. (ME) Offeror must describe how they meet AICPA SOC 2 compliant covering all 5 functional areas (Security, Availability, Processing Integrity, Confidentiality, and Privacy), or a third-party assessment based on current revision of NIST 800-53 Moderate controls conducted with in the last two years, or FedRAMP authorization, or GovRAMP authorization.
-Offeror must provide the results of their latest audit/assessment with RFP response.
+H. (ME) Offeror must describe how they meet AICPA SOC 2 compliant covering all 5 functional areas (Security, Availability, Processing Integrity, Confidentiality, and Privacy), or a third-party assessment based on current revision of NIST 800-53 Moderate controls conducted with in the last two years, or FedRAMP authorization, or GovRAMP authorization, or equivalent.
+Offeors must provide documentation of their security practices.
+Offerors who fail to adequately demonstrate their security standards may be deemed non-responsive.

 Describe what, if any, artificial intelligence technologies you will be using in your performance of a Master Agreement resulting from this RFP and how and for what purposes such technologies would be used.
 Describe any safeguards, protocols, and/or interpretive reviews that have been or will be applied to the use of AI solutions.